-A uburn University at Montgomery presents this catalog to its graduate students, prospective graduate students, employees and others to inform them about the admission process, degree programs and requirements, course descriptions, regulations, faculty members and other pertinent information.
+Auburn University at Montgomery presents this catalog to its graduate students, prospective graduate students, employees and others to inform them about the admission process, degree programs and requirements, course descriptions, regulations, faculty members and other pertinent information.
 The statements made in this catalog are for informational purposes only and do not constitute a contract between the student and AUM.

-While Auburn University at Montgomery reserves the right to make changes to its policies, regulations, curriculum and other items listed in this catalog without actual notice to students, the information accurately reflects policy and progress requirements for graduation effective August 1, 2014.
+While Auburn University at Montgomery reserves the right to make changes to its policies, regulations, curriculum and other items listed in this catalog without actual notice to students, the information accurately reflects policy and progress requirements for graduation effective August 1, 2017.
 These changes will govern current and formerly enrolled students.
 Enrollment of all students is subject to these conditions.

 Auburn Montgomery will make every effort to keep students advised on any such changes.
-Information on changes will be available online at www.aum.edu, as well as in the Office of Admissions and/or the deans' offices.
-It is important that each student be aware of his or her individual responsibility to keep apprised of current graduation requirements for his or her degree program.
+Information on changes will be available online at www.aum.edu.
+It is important that each student be aware of their individual responsibility to keep apprised of current graduation requirements for their degree program.